citp/privacy-policy-historical/w/wo/wor/worldseriesofpoker.com.md

   * Information we receive on applications for credit or other financial services, such as your name, address, telephone number, Social Security number and other identifying information.
   * Information we receive about you from others, including credit bureaus, relating to your credit history and financial transactions with others.
-  * Information about your transactions with us, including your payment history and/or gaming activity with any Total Rewards Casinos.
+  * Information about your transactions with us, including your payment history and/or gaming activity with any Caesars Rewards Casinos.